 Selegiline hydrochloride 5 mg tab: No new patients and discontinuation

-Selegiline has been discontinued and will no longer be available from mid-2022.
+Selegiline has been discontinued and stocks are depleted.

 Why is this happening?